DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

 You can also get a postgraduate qualification through teacher training such as a [postgraduate certificate in education (PGCE)](/what-is-a-pgce).

-Some courses just offer a PGCE without QTS, but this means you may not be fully qualified to teach in your chosen school.
+Some courses just offer a PGCE without QTS, but this means you may not be fully qualified to teach in your chosen school or entitled to the same benefits.

 [Find out how to get QTS through teacher training](/train-to-be-a-teacher).